 Access to news archive

-UC Berkeley graduate in MCB, John Boyle, joins the lab!
+UC Berkeley Ph.D. student in MCB, John Boyle from University of California Berkeley, returns to the lab!

-Congratulations to Ryan on passing his qualification exam for Ph.D. candidacy!
+Congratulations to Sara on passing her Qualification Exam for Ph.D. candidacy!

-UC Berkeley Ph.D. student in MCB, Joshua Johnson, joins the lab!
+UC Berkeley student in Molecular and Cell Biology, Kimberly, joins the lab!

 Link to lab publications